kevindigo/quests-of-zeus/README.md

 The game closely aligns with the official Oracle of Delphi rules by Stefan Feld, but has these differences:

+- **Setup**
-- **Map**: Hexagonal grid with radius 6, and each feature is individually placed, rather than as part of larger tiles
+  - The map is always a hexagonal grid with radius 6, and each feature is individually placed, rather than as part of larger tiles.
-- **Players**: Currently only allows 2 players (but theoretically supports 2-4)
+  - Currently only allows 2 players (but theoretically supports 2-4).
-- **Quests**: Monster and temple quests are never green or red, for accessibility
+  - Monster and temple quests will each require 2 colors randomly picked from: black, green, yellow, and pink.
+Green and red are always reserved for the wild quests.
+This is for accessibility.
+- **During play**
-- **Equipment** Display of available equipment is only refilled at the end of a player's turn
+  - The equipment display is only refilled at the end of a player's turn.
-- **Monsters** Fights automatically continue until either the monster is defeated or the player runs out of favor
+  - Monsters fights automatically continue until either the monster is defeated or the player runs out of favor.
+  - God advances based on other player's rolls are only taken at the start of your turn, rather than at the end of each other player's turn.

 ## Contributing